haskell/containers/docs/map.rst

     Map.fromList :: Ord k => [(k, v)] -> Map k v
     Map.fromList xs = ...

-:map:`fromList` creates a map containing the entries of the list ``xs`` where the keys comes from the first entries of the pairs and the values from the second.
+:haddock_short:`Data.Map.Strict#fromList` creates a map containing the entries of the list ``xs`` where the keys comes from the first entries of the pairs and the values from the second.
 If the same key appears more than once then the last value is taken.

 ::